Smoking and hair loss

 The toxins in cigarette smoke can impact the levels of oestrogen in women.
 This can result in thinning hair.
 Giving up the habit is likely to see your hair grow back stronger and thicker

 Men who stop smoking and find they're losing hair, may be experiencing male pattern baldness.
 This is a natural part of the ageing process for some men and there are treatments you can use to help slow hair loss and in some cases promote regrowth.
-Finasteride (generic Propecia) is a prescription-only medication which has been proved to halt hair loss in up to 83% of men, and over 2 years promote regrowth in 66% of men.
+Finasteride (generic Propecia) is a prescription-only medication which has been proved to halt hair loss in up to 90% of men over 5 years, and over 2 years promote regrowth in 66% of men.

 You can visit our hair loss clinic to find out more about hair loss treatments.
 But don’t forget, stopping smoking is a step you can take to drastically improve your health and for lots of people their hair.